hrcorval/behavex/README.md

 >
 > print_progress_updates_in_new_lines="true"

+By default, the progress bar will print every update in a new line in console, but if you need to get all progress bar updates in the same line, you should set the **print_progress_updates_in_new_lines** configuration parameter to "false".
 ## Show Your Support

 **If you find this project helpful or interesting, we would appreciate it if you could give it a star** (:star:).
 It's a simple way to show your support and let us know that you find value in our work.